npm package discovery and stats viewer.

 Future development

-As stated above, the probable future direction is to develop an improved version of the composite component without the use of external state-management library and possibly also to switch to use the composite component as the only way of using the component.
+As was briefly mentioned above, a possible future direction is to develop an improved version of the composite component without the use of an external state-management library and possibly also to switch to use the composite component as the only way of using the component.
 This would lead to deprecation of the Zustand store and, for example, CountryCodeSelector from the public API.
 At the same time, the intention is to keep the API as stable as possible.

 Before tackling the new composite component implementation, there are a few things to add.
 The API is still missing some props, such as form attributes and MUI's TextField component's size and margin props.
 It should also be possible to use selector's and input component's onChange and value props through selectorProps and inputProps.
 MUI's styled() function does not currently work with composite components.
 Some tests must also be added, e.g., to test the reset handler.
-The country data must be checked and brought into compliance with the ISO 3166 standard, and the component should be localizable to different languages.
+The component is now localizable to different languages but more country name locales must be added.